CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 ## Installing Object Storage tools for Allas and Lumi-O

-In this example we do the installation to the _/project_ area of a project so that all project members can utilize these tools.
+In this example we do the installation to the _/project_ area in Lumi so that all project members can utilize these tools.
 In this example we use example project _462000007_.
-Please use your own project number when installing these tools for your own project.
+Please use your own project number when installing these tools for your own use.

-Once you have logged in to Lumi, move to the _/project_ disk area of the project and make there a directory called _allas_.
+Once you have logged in to Lumi, move to the _/project_ disk area and make there a directory called _allas_.

 ```text
 cd /project/project_462000007
 mkdir allas
 cd allas
 ```
-Then we clone _allas-cli-utils_ repository to this location and continue to the cloned directory:
+Then, clone _allas-cli-utils_ repository to this location and continue to the cloned directory:

 ```text
 git clone https://github.com/CSCfi/allas-cli-utils